andresSaldanaAguilar/jquerySelectorCoverage/README.md

 # Run

-  Run `npm start` to start collecting scraping :sparkles:
+  Run `npm start` to create the coverage report

 # Debug